Setup Ubuntu machine

 cd ~/Downloads # navigate to Downloads directory

-# extract the archive contents to the right sub-directory in /opt/
+# extract the archive contents to the right sub-directory in /opt/sudo unzip arduino-ide_2*.zip -d /opt/arduino2

-# remove the archive
+# remove the archiverm -rf arduino*.zip

-# run the IDE (mandatory without sudo)
+# run the IDE (mandatory without sudo)/opt/arduino2/arduino-ide

 # Hit Ctrl + C to stop the execution of the IDE